 You can take payment by any method, including:

-Customer not present card payments - this means manually entering the customer's long card number and security code on your terminal.
+Card not present' payments - this means manually entering the customer's long card number and security code on your terminal.
+You can find out more information on 'card not present' payments here.

 PayPal worldpay